KILTprotocol/docs/docs/participate/01_Staking/03_Delegate/04_revoke.md

 ---
 id: revoke
-title: How to revoke
+title: Revoke your delegation
 ---

 import StakingTxDisclaimer from '../_disclaimer_staking_tx.md';

 You can revoke your delegation at any time by calling `parachainStaking -> revokeDelegation`.
-As a result, you won't receive any rewards immediately after the transaction is successful.
+As a result, you won't receive any rewards immediately after the transaction is successfully executed.
 - The corresponding amount will be prepared for unstaking.
 - You need to wait 7 days (in block time) before you can unlock your unstaked tokens, see section [Unlock Unstaked](../04_unlock_unstaked.md) for more information.
 - Revoking a delegation does not count towards the limit of “1 delegation per round”.